I have a tattoo of a semicolon on my right wrist.

 Whether you are yourself besieged with depression and/or thoughts of suicide, or you know someone you suspect may be in distress, the following are important and helpful.

 First and foremost: If you’re actually considering suicide, please call the National Suicide Prevention Lifeline immediately: 1-800-273-TALK (1-800-273-8255).

 Secondly, if you’re exploring depression from an academic perspective and trying to figure out how the pieces of all of this fit together in your particular emotional landscape, I encourage you to spend some time reading the following articles:

 Thirdly: do nothing; be silent; be still.
 Breathe.
 Take a moment and try to take the long view.

-I admit that I’ve not always been able to do this.
+I’ve not always been able to do this.
 But I believe it is necessary.
 The long view is important.
 Perspective is important.
 Because chances are, whatever fresh hell you’re experiencing is a temporary thing.
-And that’s just plain fact.
+And that’s a straight up fact.
 Whatever it is, eventually you’re going to feel better; or, at least, less awful.

-So, while I admit that the idea of committing suicide might occasionally reach out to the tortured artist in me, but the pragmatic side of my personality rails against the thought from the outside.
+While I admit the idea of committing suicide might occasionally appeal to the tortured artist in me, the pragmatic side of my personality rails against the thought from the outside.
 Because suicide is permanent—and, ultimately robs the world of whatever contributions you may make in the future.